Do you spend a lot of time at home in Stuttgart?

 This mix was recorded during Mannequin Records label showcase at OHM club in Berlin.
 Do you share the label’s concepts and ideas?

-As for me, Mannequin Records is a label producing high-quality sound; I’ve been collecting their records since the very first release.
+To me, Mannequin Records is a label producing high-quality sound; I’ve been collecting their records since the very first release.
 I like mixing different music in my sets: from techno to various styles of synthwave.
 Releases of some artists from this label go along with my tastes and fit into my collection perfectly.

 You organized your first party in 1987 and performed there as well.
 How did your tastes change over the last 30 years?

 You once said that most DJs prefer not to step beyond one style and you, on the contrary, always try to combine things.
 Now more and more artists prefer quite eclectic sets.
 How would you explain this trend?

-I think this trend is primarily linked to the recently formed need to escape monotony: you can’t surprise anyone putting exclusively house or techno.
-Secondly, digital format and modern technologies put DJing away from being elitist, making it a common thing, available for almost everyone: there are lots of new artists and music nowadays.
-Moreover, the recording industry re-issued many records that were inaccessible until recently, being too rare or expensive.
+I think this trend is primarily linked to the recently formed need to escape monotony: you can’t surprise anyone if you put exclusively house or techno.
+Also, digital format and modern technologies put DJing away from being elitist, making it a common thing available for almost everyone: there are lots of new artists and music nowadays.
+Moreover, the recording industry has re-issued many records that were inaccessible until recently, being too rare or expensive.

-In another interview, you mentioned you prefer vinyl to digital.
-What do you think about this now?
+In another interview, you had mentioned you prefer vinyl to digital.
+You haven’t changed your opinion since then, have you?

 Sometimes I digitize some records to make edits or a remix; still, I mostly use vinyl and cassettes.
 Buying vinyl, I support artists and the record industry.